hoggmania/broker-react-sign-in-sample/README.md

 application's `index.html` endpoint, which performs normal application processing.

-Data is shared between the two endpoints using the browser's [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
+Data are shared between the two endpoints using the browser's [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
 The main application endpoint clears data from Web Storage as soon as it receives it to limit its potential exposure.